 Pregnancy (Prenatal) Massage

 During pregnancy there is a lot of strain on the back.
 Getting a massage is one of the best ways to relieve the tension in your back.
 While pregnant, the health of you and your baby is of upmost importance.
-Treat yourself right with a massage from one of our certified prenatal massage therapist.
+Treat yourself right with a massage from one of our certified prenatal massage therapists.

 They are trained in the art of pregnancy massage, where positioning of the body and consideration to certain pressure points can have a tremendous affect on the body.
 Give the body what it needs during a pregnancy and put your mind, body and soul at ease with a massage.
 Call 310-867-4925 to schedule an appointment now!